-Dress this chocolate mousse recipe up by topping it with raspberries, strawberries or whatever fruit happens to be in season.
-You could also add the zest of an orange or a clementine and turn this into orange chocolate mousse.
-A few drops of peppermint extract would also work too if you’re a chocolate mint lover.
+Dress this vegan chocolate mousse up by topping it with raspberries, strawberries or whatever fruit is in season.
+Or add the zest of an orange or a clementine and turn this into orange chocolate mousse.
+A few drops of peppermint extract would also be nice if you’re a fan of chocolate mint.

 For another delicious vegan chocolate recipe, try these chocolate filled strawberries.
-They’re a yummy and easy finger food dessert recipe.
+They’re the perfect fingerfood dessert for sweet tables.

 Vegan Chocolate Mousse